xsolla/pay-station-sdk/README.md

 </pre>
 </td>
 <td>
-Informs about the completion of the payment form component loading.
+Notifies about completion of the payment form component loading.
 </td>
 </tr>
 <tr>